indigo-astronomy/indigo/indigo_drivers/mount_ioptron/README.md

 Use URL in form ieq://host:port to connect to the mount over network (default port is 4030).

-## Status: Under development
+## Status: Stable

-Driver is developed and tested with:
+Driver is tested with:
 * CEM60-EC
+* iEQ 45 Pro